Linear Discriminant Analysis with the Randomized Kaczmarz Method: Randomized Kaczmarz LDA

 Here, we employ the fact that if $p_{i} = \frac{\ell_{i}}{p}$, then $\tilde{\alpha} = \frac{p}{\|(\mx\Tra\mx)\Dag\|_{2}}$ is a lower bound for the $\alpha_{i}$ to obtain the result.
 Similar to Corollaries \ref{cor:cor1} and \ref{cor:cor2}, Corollary \ref{cor:cor3} does not depend on $n$.
-However, the leverage score sampling probabilities in Corollary \ref{cor:cor3} introduce a dependency on the number of variables $p$.
-Finally, similar to Corollary \ref{cor:cor2}, Corollary \ref{cor:cor3} also depends on $\kappa^{2}(\mx)$.
-Therefore, similar to Corollary \ref{cor:cor2}, the bounds obtained with leverage score sampling are also more sensitive to the conditioning of $\mx$.
+However, the leverage score probabilities introduce a dependency on the number of variables $p$.
+Finally, similar to Corollary \ref{cor:cor2}, Corollary \ref{cor:cor3} also depends on $\kappa^{2}(\mx)$ rather than $\kappa(\mx)$.